fbpx Skip to main content

 • Submit the completed registration form along with payment of $10 by check payable to the Florida Department of State.
 You must include proof of your bond and insurance policy, a copy of your appointment as a notary public and evidence of completing a course for remote online notaries.

 • Many believe they are the same, but they are not.
 While electronic notarizations involve documents signed and notarized in an electronic format, all other elements of a traditional notarization apply, including the signer physically appearing before the notary.
-With remote notarizations, the transaction is performed online through means of audio-video technology rather than in person.
+With remote notarizations, the transaction is performed online via audio-video technology rather than in person.

 • You will need to partner with a remote online notarization service provider whose technology complies with standards and requirements pursuant to Chapter 117, Florida Statutes, and Chapter 1N-7.001, Florida Administrative Code.

-• No. Apps such as FaceTime, Skype and Google Duo do not meet the requirements for a RON service provider set by Florida Statutes.
+• No. Apps such as FaceTime, Skype, and Google Meet do not meet the requirements for a RON service provider set by Florida statutes.

 • Visit the Department of State’s website to view the list of approved course providers.